Explore AI workloads

 Information extraction combines multiple AI workloads to analyze content and identify important data values.
 In this example, we’ll use the Computing History app to analyze photographs of printed circuit boards (PCBs) and try to extract information from them.

-Note: The Azure-based application uses its multimodal model to analyze the image, including performing optical character recognition (OCR) and interpreting the extracted text.
-The browser-based application uses its custom image classification model to identify images of printed circuit boards, and a JavaScript package for OCR to extract any text they contain.
+Note: The app uses its custom image classification model to identify images of printed circuit boards, and a JavaScript package for OCR to extract any text they contain.

 Suggestions for other prompts to try:

-Try the other PCB images in the folder you extracted with prompts that ask the application about them, and view the responses.
+Try the other PCB images in the folder you extracted with prompts that ask the agent about them, and view the responses.

 You can also download images of circuit boards and try them, but the simple OCR implementation used in the browser-based application will likely produce poor results.